Table of Contents

 • Gold or other precious metals

-For many people, a home, car and bank account are primary sources of real assets.
-Other items, such as collectibles, heirlooms and fine art, are assets that can generate value over time, with maintenance and upkeep.
+For many people, a home, car, and bank account make up a large portion of their assets.
+Other items, such as collectibles, heirlooms, and fine art, may increase in value over time with proper care.

 Intangible Assets